tommy-mor/spy/readme.md

-# Spy Playground

-**Spy Playground** lets you capture local variables at runtime using `spy+` and access them directly in your REPL.
-After calling a function wrapped with `spy+`, the variables become available for quick debugging and exploration.
+**spy** lets you capture local variables at runtime using `spy` and access them directly in your REPL.
+After calling a function wrapped with `spy`, the variables become available for quick debugging and exploration.

 > In hindsight, so much of what we hype up as “exploratory programming” in the REPL is really just coping with the lack of useful type information.
 > -- [this post](https://discuss.ocaml.org/t/whats-your-development-workflow/10358/8)